- Your Government

 Why is the City involved in this project?

-As of 2017, the Central Issaquah area has seen zero new affordable housing units built since the plan's adoption in 2013.
+In addition, this project addresses many other goals of the City including those outlined in the Central Issaquah Plan, the Housing Action Strategy and the Human Services Strategic Plan.
 This public/private partnership leverages the opportunity to provide affordable and workforce housing adjacent to the Issaquah Transit Center.

 To stay connected on this project, subscribe to the Neighborhoods: Central Issaquah category in the City’s Notify Me tool.